idembele70/DevEssentials/issue_template.md

 # Multiple Issue Templates Arranged by Type

-1. ### Test issue template
+## Test issue template
 <b>TITLE</b> : feat: create test for "<use_case_title>" use case <user_case_number>

-The label should be named: Test with color: #
+The label should be named: Test with color: #0201A7
 ```
 **User Story**
 ----
-As a developer, I want to make sure that when I push code to <branche_name>, users can still <explain_your_action>.
+As a developer, I want to make sure that when I push code to <branch_name>, users can still <explain_your_action>.

 **Quick description**
 ----